mantezana1998/Alpaca-Bowl-Cookbook/README.md

 1) Create photoslide of different recipes
 2) Add a logo with an alpaca
-3) display peruvian music in the background
+3) Display peruvian music in the background
-4) add 10-15 recipes
+4) Add 10-15 recipes